 Measles update for Nelson, Marlborough and Tasman regions

-The Nelson Marlborough Public Health Service confirms that there have been no more cases of measles notified by GPs in the Nelson, Marlborough or Tasman regions to date.
+The Nelson Marlborough Public Health Service confirms that there has been a second confirmed case of measles in Nelson.

-“During this time we are keeping in touch with this small group of people to check that they aren’t developing any measles symptoms.
-They are all clear at this stage,” Dr Kiddle says.
+“During this time we will stay in touch with this person to check that they aren’t developing any measles symptoms, and to make sure that they are adequately supported during what can be quite a stressful time,” Dr Lindsay says.

 Regional GPs are on alert to possible cases presenting and will assess and notify the Public Health Service if appropriate.

 Nelson Marlborough Health is also linked in to a national measles management co-ordination effort led by the Ministry of Health.
 A national approach is necessary given that cases have spread beyond Hamilton.
 The Ministry of Health will also coordinate with the Ministry of Education on advice around Measles in schools.